Skip to main content

 session_id = generate_session_id() # e.g., "sess_a1b2c3d4e5f6g7h8"

-# Every run in this conversation uses the same session_id
+# Every call in this conversation passes the same session_id

 info